 For this exercise, you can either use the basic map you made at the start of the course, or just start a new map and load some existing layers into it.
-For this example, we used a new map and loaded the original places and landuse layers and adjusted the symbology:
+For this example, we used a new map and loaded the original places, landuse and protected_areas layers and adjusted the symbology:

-- Load these layers into a new map, or use your original map with only these layers visible. - Before starting to add the WMS layer, first deactivate "on the fly" projection.
-This may cause the layers to no longer overlap properly, but don't worry: we'll fix that later. - To add WMS layers, click on the Add WMS Layer button:
+- 1. Load these layers into a new map, or use your original map with only these layers visible. - 2.
+Before starting to add the WMS layer, deactivate "on the fly" projection (Project \(\mathbb{P} \) Properties... \(\mathbb{P} \) CRS tab, check No projection (or unknown/non-Earth projection).
+This may cause the layers to no longer overlap properly, but don't worry: we'll fix that later. - 3.
+To add WMS layers, click on the 45 button to open the Data Source Manager dialog and enable the WMS/WMTS tab.

-Remember how you connected to a SpatiaLite database at the beginning of the course.
-The landuse, places, and water layers are in that database.
+Remember how you connected to a SpatiaLite or GeoPackage database at the beginning of the course.
+The landuse, buildings, and roads layers are stored in a database.
 To use those layers, you first needed to connect to the database.
 Using a WMS is similar, with the exception that the layers are on a remote server.

-• To create a new connection to a WMS, click on the New button.
+4. To create a new connection to a WMS, click on the New button.